Cyprus Real Estate Market and Values

 - Seafront properties

-- The areas in highest demand provide lifestyle aspects (i.e. beaches) and infrastructure, which are areas such as Limassol, Pafos, and Ayia Napa
+- The areas in highest demand provide lifestyle aspects (that is, beaches) and infrastructure, which are areas such as Ayia Napa, Limassol, and Pafos

 - Integrated master planned communities

-- These usually have a golf course or community at their core, offering properties that cater to all types of owners and include locals, new residents, second home owners and vacationers
+- These areas usually have a casino, golf course, or community at their core, offering properties that cater to all types of owners and include locals, new residents, second-home owners, and vacationers

-The price per m2 for properties of this nature is regularly between EUR 10,000 - EUR 22,000 depending on the location and building specifications.
-A good figure to maintain is around EUR 10,000 as you can be comfortable knowing there is room for appreciation.
+The price per m2 for properties of this nature is generally between EUR 10,000 and EUR 22,000, depending on the location and building specifications.
+A good figure to maintain is around EUR 10,000, as you can be comfortable knowing that there is room for appreciation.